-- Press the release pin in the valve inwards and evacuate all the air from the tyre. - Unscrew the valve cap. - Exhaust the air from the tyre by pressing the spring pin in the valve. - Use the flat screwdrivers or other tools to carefully remove the shoe from the rim.
-Do not damage the tube if this is to be used again. - Repair the tube and re-fit or fit new tube.
+- Press the release pin in the valve inwards and evacuate all the air from the tyre. - Unscrew the valve cap. - Exhaust the air from the tyre by pressing the spring pin in the valve. - Loosen and remove the four screws (1) using the 12 mm socket wrench on the outside and the 13 mm socket wrench on the inside (to counter). - Remove the tire with the inner tube from the rim halves. - Repair the tube and re-fit or fit new tube